The Definitive Guide to Sightseeing

 6. Cognac (1hr 48mins/120km)

-Not only renowned for its brandy this lovely city also has other things to offer besides the obvious.
-It has a number of historic buildings including the Valois castle and the Chateau of Cognac.
-The cognac museum is dedicated to local art and history, whereas the Arts of Cognac Museum is dedicated to the story of brandy.
+Not only is it renowned for its brandy, but this lovely city also has much to offer beyond its prominent attractions.
+It has several historic buildings, including the Valois Castle and the Château of Cognac.
+The Cognac Museum is dedicated to local art and history, whereas the Arts of Cognac Museum is devoted to the story of brandy.
 Several of the major Cognac brands offer visits and tastings.

 Things to See & Do